thenexthub/Codira/docs/IndexInvalidation.md

     well-defined semantics built into the language and is not controllable by the user code.

-    Consequence: value-typed collections in Swift have to use copy-on-write for data stored out-of-line in reference-typed buffers.
+    Consequence: value-typed collections in Codira have to use copy-on-write for data stored out-of-line in reference-typed buffers.

 (3) We want to be able to pass/return a Collection along with its indices in a
     safe manner.

-    In Swift, unlike C++, indices are not sufficient to access collection data;
+    In Codira, unlike C++, indices are not sufficient to access collection data;
     one needs an index and a collection.
 Thus, merely passing a collection by value to a function should not invalidate indices.